shamy1st/git/README.md

     * **Fast-Forward Merge**: if the branches have not diverged.
         * only move pointer to the last commit in the branch.
         * to prevent fast-forward merge use "--no-ff".
+        * git config ff no , disable any fast-forward merge in current repository.
-        * git config --global ff no , this config prevent any fast-forward merge in your machine.
+        * git config --global ff no , disable any fast-forward merge in all repositories.
     * **3-Way Merge**: if the branches diverged.

             git log --oneline --all --graph     #